Redresses of the Type-9 Shuttle Cockpit

 Star Trek Voyager

-The Type-9 shuttle cockpit in its original configuration appeared in the following episodes:
+The set in its original configuration could be seen in the following episodes:

 - "The Swarm"